mongodb-industry-solutions/vissr-integration/README.md

 ### 3. Set Up MongoDB

-To store and sync vehicle data with MongoDB, create a database trigger in MongoDB Atlas to handle real-time updates.
+To store and sync vehicle data with MongoDB, create a database trigger in MongoDB Atlas that runs the handler in [`utils/triggers/updateVehicleState.js`](utils/triggers/updateVehicleState.js) each time a new telemetry document is inserted.
+This trigger implements the real-time update logic for vehicle state and telemetry.

+**Disclaimer:** This trigger-based approach is intended for demonstration purposes in small-scale/proof-of-concept environments.
+For production systems or when scaling to larger volumes of streaming data, consider using [MongoDB Atlas Stream Processing](https://www.mongodb.com/products/platform/atlas-stream-processing).

 ### 4. Generate Custom Trip Data (Optional)